Szegoo/Grants-Program/applications/dotflow.md

 ## Future Plans

 Our future plan is to expand our core functionality and add more features so that the tokens can be routed based on some different criteria.
-Our current ideas are:
+Some example of these ideas are:

-- Route tokens based on the sender
-- Route tokens based on the amount
-- Route the tokens based on the token itself
+- Route tokens based on the amount, sender and/or the token itself
 - Split the transferred amount to multiple addresses

+An exciting feature we would like to build in the future is enable token transfers between blockchains that are not part of the Polkadot network(e.g. Polkadot<->Ethereum).

 ## Additional Information :heavy_plus_sign: